-Another phase of Adult Occupational Education is Occupational Extension Classes which are designed to assist employed persons in keeping abreast of new developments in their occupations and to provide an opportunity for advancement.
+Another phase of Adult Vocational and Technical Education is Occupational Extension Classes which are designed to assist employed persons in keeping abreast of new developments in their vocations and to provide an opportunity for advancement.
 This College therefore offers short term specialized classes as a need for them is identified.
 Courses of this nature may be developed upon request of interested persons providing sufficient enrollment makes such a class feasible.
-There are several occupational areas in which such classes could be developed: Agriculture, Distributive, Home Economics, Business and Office, Technical and Trades.
+There are several occupational areas in which such classes could be developed: Agriculture, Distributive, Health, Home Economics, Business and Office, Technical and Trades.

-Contact the Occupational Education Director of any of the three Campuses for further details or request for classes.
+Contact the Vocational and Technical Director of any of the three Campuses for further details or request for classes.